jqnatividad/qsv/README.md

 Click [here](https://docs.rs/csv-core/latest/csv_core/struct.Reader.html#rfc-4180) to find out more about how qsv conforms to the standard using this crate.

-When dealing with "atypical" CSV files, you can use the `input` command to normalize them to be RFC 4180-compliant.
+When dealing with "atypical" CSV files, you can use the `input` & `fmt` commands to normalize them to be RFC 4180-compliant.

 ## UTF-8 Encoding